Location: Nairobi, Kenya

 Duration : 4 Year Term - Renewable

-IDRC’s Regional Office for Sub-Saharan Africa enables advances in information and communication technologies, peacebuilding, urban agriculture, trade, health, and biodiversity.
+IDRC’s Regional Office for Sub-Saharan Africa enables advances in maternal and child health, climate change adaptation, science granting councils, governance and justice, agriculture and food security, the capacity of think tanks in the region.
 Working closely with researchers and research institutions, IDRC’s funding helps identify solutions for local development challenges that can be incorporated into usable policies — with particular attention on governance and gender issues.

 The Regional Director for Sub-Saharan Africa, is the focal point of IDRC’s management in the Sub-Saharan Africa, addressing the coherence and relevance of IDRC’s programming in the region.
 Reporting to the President, you will provide regional intelligence, coordinate the scientific and technical delivery of IDRC’s programming in the region, manage the regional office and represent IDRC in the region.
 Within IDRC, you will play a key role in speaking for the region and contributing a regional perspective to the development of strategy and priorities at an international level.